-- Wildlife Habitat Nursery provides high quality finished plants from siteidentified seed sources.
-Our plant sources are chosen, and the plants tended and grown, specifically for creating excellent wildlife habitat, restoration, streambank stabilization, and erosion control. - At Wildlife Habitat Nursery, we understand your habitat and restoration planting needs.
+- WILDLIFE HABITAT NURSERY provides high quality finished plants from site identified seed sources.
+Our plant sources are chosen, and the plants tended and grown, specifically for creating excellent wildlife habitat, restoration, streambank stabilization, and erosion control - At Wildlife Habitat Nursery we understand your habitat and restoration planting needs.
 Our quality plants are packaged, labeled, boxed, and shipped for the best health of the plants and your planting convenience.
 You pay only for plants and shipping costs.
 We charge no additional boxing fees, no additional container deposit fees, and we do not require any time or hassle from you to return containers.
-You can budget, or bid on that! - We pull and package your plants here, at Wildlife Habitat Nursery with trained nursery personnel.
-So your crew can do what you pay them to do plant. - whips since our beginning.
+You can budget, or bid on that! - We pull and package your plants here, at WILDLIFE HABITAT NURSERY, with trained nursery personnel.
+So your crew can do what you pay them to do plant. - WILDLIFE HABITAT NURSERY has supplied willow and cottonwood poles and whips since our beginning.
 Because of your interest, we have included prices in this catalog.
 We take cuttings from our own stooling bed and contract wild collections.
 Prices and Sizes are listed on page 7.
-Please let us know your needs. - Wildlife Habitat Nursery delivers you the highest quality, healthy plants, with plugs and root systems, packaged in easy-to-count multiples, ready-to-plant and guaranteed!
+Please let us know your needs.

+Wildlife Habitat Nursery delivers you the highest quality, healthy plants, with solid plugs and root systems, packaged in easy-to-count multiples, ready-to-plant and guaranteed!
 You just open the box and begin planting.
 Success follows.